What are the key sales skills of today’s modern seller?

 - How to ask for business referrals

 Often, a short, punchy motivation session will add value.
-Tap into someone’s selling success story.
+Tap into a sales person success story.
 How did they do it?
 What can be learned from them?

 Other times, you might want to focus on a new product that’s come out.
 The main thing is to keep training structured and continuous.